Lumholtz Tree Kangaroo

 After ten years of guiding nature and wildlife safaris in Northern Australia, James Boettcher established FNQ Nature Tours in 2015, with a firm belief that tourism is the key to the protection and conservation of this World Heritage area.
 The company offers tours designed for nature minded travellers desiring a personal, educational and interactive guided experience, whilst sharing the necessity of protecting the natural wonders and biodiversities of this world famous region.

-Price per person travelling with six passengers, including touring, morning tea, picnic style lunch.
+Price per group of 1-2 passengers, including touring, morning tea, picnic style lunch.
 Black-out dates may apply.
 Pricing is subject to availability and all prices, itineraries and routings are subject to change without notice.
 Currency fluctuations may affect prices as quotes based on AUD.
-Prices are current at time of posting (20/1/2019) and may differ when you book your travel.
+Prices are current at time of posting (1/4/2023) and may differ when you book your travel.
 Please contact us for our current pricing and itinerary details*

 The early morning is invaluable for birdwatches.
 Our morning will focus on the Tropical Wetlands and Shared Earth Reserve which is home to over 220 recorded bird species and an exclusive site for us to explore.